Heimbach: Demographics

 Most residents of Heimbach are Roman Catholics, attending the churches in Heimbach (St. Clemens), Hausen (St. Nikolaus), Vlatten (St. Dionysius) and Hergarten (St. Martin) and chapels in Blens (St. Georg), Hasenfeld (St. Nepomuk), Düttling (St. Apollonia) and Vlatten (St. Michael).

 Politics

 The Mayor of Heimbach is Jochen Weiler (CDU), elected in 2020.
-The Council of Heimbach contains 9 members of the Christian Democratic Union, 4 members of the SPD, one member of the Green Party, one member of the FDP, 2 members of the UWV ("Independent Voters' Association") and 3 member of the AfD.
+The Council of Heimbach contains 9 members of the Christian Democratic Union, 4 members of the SPD, one member of the Green Party, one member of the FDP, 2 members of the UWV ("Independent Voters' Association") and 3 members of the AfD.